faisal2754/Web-Data-Labelling/meetings.md

 - Tasks for the day:
 - Impediments: Loads of work on top of lectures

+##Discussion

+Fix product product backlog
+Fix sprint backlog
+Add fake sprint tasks
+Add user stories (wherever they go)
+Make up product backlog priority
+PBI should have who, what and why
+To sprint backlog add current PBI’s, also must have sprint tasks representing how things must be done these tasks are distributed between not started in progress and done.

 ## Daily Scrum Meeting 13th April 2021 9:30